 10. Subdivision to be shown separately

-The notes of the “surround” of each survey must be shown in the field book distinct from those of the internal subdivisional surveys.
+The notes of the “surround” of each survey must be shown in the field record distinct from those of the internal subdivisional surveys.

+[Regulation 10 amended: SL 2021/153 r.
+9.]

 11. Areas of whole and parts

 The area of the land surveyed must be written in the field notes, and if a subdivision is made the area of each allotment must be recorded.